andifunke/skipgraph/README.md

 ### Results

-The `main` class adds random capacity values to the skipgraph and performs search and delete operations on the graph.
+The `main` class adds random capacity values to the Skip Graph and performs search and delete operations on the graph.
 With each insert/leave operation (i.e. add or remove a node to/from the data structure) a dot-file will be created in the graph/ folder in order to log the state of the skip graph.